jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-We've actually been here before on mobile.
+We've been through this in mobile before with Cordova, Ionic, etc...
 Native apps are more delightful but hard to build and need dedicated teams.
 So companies built cross-platform web apps across web and mobile.
 And everything was bad.
 -->

 ---